 Retail and Consumer Products:

-- Mattress Firm, a leading retailer of bedding products, in its pending merger with Tempur Sealy, a leading manufacturer of bedding products, which is being investigated by the Federal Trade Commission on antitrust grounds
+- Mattress Firm, a leading retailer of bedding products, in its pending $4.0 billion merger with Tempur Sealy, a leading manufacturer of bedding products, which is being investigated by the Federal Trade Commission on antitrust grounds

 - Bi-Lo, a grocery store chain, in its acquisition of Winn-Dixie Stores